 I cannot even begin to count the number of sermons, books, and other teachings I’ve encountered on this topic over the last 40 years.

-As I was listening to my wife quote the latest version from a best-selling Christian author’s book, it suddenly hit me that in every instance I can remember, the authors — while excellent teachers all — displayed a lack of knowledge concerning actual ancient warfare when soldiers were wearing armor and wielding swords and shields.
-Some had had accurate descriptions of the equipment, but no one had accurately portrayed how they were actually used!
+As I was listening to my wife quote the latest iteration from a best-selling Christian author’s book, it suddenly hit me that in every instance I can remember, the authors — while excellent teachers all — displayed a distinct lack of knowledge concerning actual ancient warfare when soldiers were wearing armor and wielding swords and shields.
+Some had had accurate descriptions of the equipment, but no one I could recall had accurately portrayed how they were actually used!

 The Foundational Scripture